sumowll/BD4H-Bootcamp/web/spark-sql.md

 {% endobjective %}

 # Overview
-Recent versions of Spark released the programming abstraction named `DataFrame`, which can be regarded as table in traiditional relational database. `DataFrame` is stored in distributed manner so that different rows may locate on different machines.
+Recent versions of Spark released the programming abstraction named `DataFrame`, which can be regarded as table in traditional relational database. `DataFrame` is stored in distributed manner so that different rows may locate on different machines.
 On `DataFrame` you can write `sql` queries, manipulate columns programatically with API etc.

 # Loading data
 Spark provides API to load data in json, parquet, hive table etc. You can refer to the official [Spark SQL programming guide](https://spark.apache.org/docs/latest/sql-programming-guide.html#data-sources) for those formats.
 Here we show how to load csv files, we will use the [spark-csv](https://github.com/databricks/spark-csv) module by databricks.

-Start spark shell with below command to add extra dependencies
+Start spark shell in local mode with below command to add extra dependencies

 ```
-% spark/bin/spark-shell --packages com.databricks:spark-csv_2.10:1.0.3
+% spark/bin/spark-shell --master "local[2]" --packages com.databricks:spark-csv_2.10:1.0.3
 [logs]

 Spark context available as sc.